puppetlabs/puppet-docs/source/puppet/3.7/reference/future_parameter_types.markdown

 ### Data

-- **Matches**: an instance of `Scalar`, `Array[Data]`, or `Hash[Scalar, Data]`.
+- **Matches**: an instance of `Scalar`, `Array[Data]`, `Hash[Scalar, Data]`, or `Undef`.
 - **Required Parameters**: none.
 - **Optional Parameters**: none.

 Note: this type is closely related to the Scalar type, but it also matches arrays of scalars or hashes with scalar/data values.
 The definition is recursive, so you can nest scalar values in any number of hashes or arrays.
+This data type is useful as it represents the subset of types that can be directly represented in almost all serialization formats (e.g. JSON).

 Examples of types that match `Data`: